bnielsen1965/pi-pico-c-console/README.md

 When connected to the workstation with a USB cable the /dev/ttyACM0 device should become available and can then be used with your favored serial terminal application.

+**NOTE:** When using the "bootrom" command while connected on the built in USB port there may be a conflict because the serial terminal application is currently connected to the USB device and resetting the Pi Pico into BOOTSEL mode will attempt to change the USB device to Mass Storage.

 Example using screen and the build in USB port: